asgt2408/Fraud-Detection-in-Banking-Transactions/README.md

   Transaction ID: TXN006 | Date: 2025-08-13 | Time: 10:45 | Amount: 99000 | Location: Delhi

 Fraud Checks:
-1. In this basically, we have found day wise transactions.
+a.
+In this basically, we have found day wise transactions.
     Normal : if amount < 50000, in one day
     Suspicious : if amount > 200000 in one day
     Alert: if amount > 50000 and amount < 200000 in one day

-2. Now, we are taking starting date and ending date to find the transactions done and then check the following suspicious things.
+b.
+Now, we are taking starting date and ending date to find the transactions done and then check the following suspicious things.
+    we have now, converted date to time for our ease to calculate the exact no. of days between two dates.
+    We have classified between three categories:

+    i) if days <= 7, then normal:50000, Alert:50000-200000, suspicious in else
+    ii) if days>=7 and less than 30, normal: 1000000, alert: 1000000-2000000 and suspicious in else iii) if days beyond 30, normal: 3000000, alert: 3000000-5000000 and suspicious in else

+c.
+Time wise breakup

+    1. 5+ transactions in under 10 min, suspicious
+    2. between 2 and 5, alert
+    3. else normal

+    1. 15+ transactions in under 30 min, suspicious
+    2. between 10 and 15, alert
+    3. else normal

+    1. 30+ transactions in 1 hr, suspicious
+    2. between 20 and 30, alert
+    3. else normal